Improve MLLM Benchmark Efficiency through Interview: Dataset Construction

 \subsection{Difficulty Calculation}

-{In order to obtain the difficulty of each question quickly and fairly, we judged the difficulty of the questions based on the performance of several typical MLLMs on the target dataset.
+In order to obtain the difficulty of each question quickly and fairly, the difficulty of each question was determined based on the performance of several typical MLLMs.
 Specifically, Duan $et$ $al$.\cite{duan2024vlmevalkit} proposed VLMEvalKit, which is an open-source evaluation toolkit of large vision-language models.
 VLMEvalKit provides a powerful tool that helps us test the performance of different MLLMs.
-For each benchmark mentioned in Sec.\ref{sec:perpare}, we uniformly chose ten models, including GPT-4o\cite{openai2024gpt4o}, Deepseek-VL\cite{deepseekvl2}, Qwen-2.5-VL\cite{bai2025qwen2},GeminiPro1-5\cite{team2024gemini}, Grok-2\cite{de2025grok}, Kimi-VL\cite{team2025kimi}, InternVL3\cite{chen2024internvl2},Cl-aude3-7V\cite{anthropic2024claude3}, HunYuan\cite{zhang2024hunyuanpro} and Phi-3\cite{abdin2024phi3}.
-Then we judge the question difficulty based on the performance of the chosen MLLM according to Tab.\ref{tab:Dif}, it is worth noting that topics where none of the ten models got it right we excluded.}
+For each benchmark mentioned in Section~\ref{sec:perpare}, we uniformly choose ten models, including GPT-4o\cite{openai2024gpt4o}, Deepseek-VL\cite{deepseekvl2}, Qwen-2.5-VL\cite{bai2025qwen2},Gemini-Pro-1.5\cite{team2023gemini}, Grok-3\cite{grok2025}, Kimi-VL\cite{team2025kimi}, InternVL-3\cite{chen2024internvl2},Claude-3.7-sonnet\cite{anthropic2024claude3}, Llama-3.2\cite{meta_llama3_1_2024} and Phi-3\cite{abdin2024phi3}.
+Then we judge the question difficulty based on the performance of the chosen MLLM according to Table~\ref{tab:Dif}, it is worth noting that questions where none of the ten models got it right are excluded.

-After processing, we show the distribution of the difficulty of the questions for different Benchmarks in the Fig.\ref{fig:distru}.
-From the figure, we can see that A) SEEDBench has a lower overall difficulty of questions.
-B) MMT-Bench has a more even distribution of question difficulty.
-C) Except for the MMT-Bench, the other three benchmarks have a low distribution of high difficulty questions.
+After processing, we analyzed the difficulty distribution across benchmarks shown in Figure~\ref{fig:distru}.
+The results reveal three key observations: (a) \textbf{SEED-Bench and A-Bench are overall easier}, with approximately half of the questions falling into the low-difficulty range; (b) \textbf{MMT-Bench exhibits a relatively balanced distribution} across different difficulty levels, though easier questions are still slightly more prevalent; (c) Across all four benchmarks, the number of questions that\textbf{ none of the ten models} answered correctly is small, indicating that extremely difficult items are relatively rare.